TechWithTy/postgres-db-utils/_docs/usage.md

 ---

-## Best Practices
+## 9. Best Practices
-- Always compose decorators for robust, DRY, and secure DB operations.
+- Always use `get_password_hash` for storing user passwords.
-- Use Prometheus metrics and logs for monitoring and troubleshooting.
-- Prefer atomic, idempotent queries and handle all exceptions with custom error classes provided.
-- Secure all sensitive data with encryption and environment validation.
+- Use `verify_password` to check passwords, which automatically rate limits attempts.
+- Use `create_access_token` for issuing JWTs; this is also rate limited to prevent abuse.
+- Handle `HTTPException` for rate limit errors in your API endpoints.
+- Store `SECRET_KEY` securely and rotate periodically.
+- Tune rate limits for your threat model and user base.
+- **Database Transactions:** Use database transactions (`async with session.begin():`) for operations that need atomicity.
+While decorators may handle sessions, explicit transaction management is still recommended for critical business logic.

 For more details, see the code and docstrings in each file.